 Peer mentors are returning students who serve as leaders and mentors by guiding a group of new students from Orientation and Welcome Weekend through the first semester by participation in SEMR 100 Cornerstone.
 Selection of peer mentor candidates is completed during Semester II (Spring) for the upcoming Semester I (Fall) of the new academic year.

 Students then transition into the business mentor program.
 The purpose of the student’s experience is to replicate the employment search process.
 Each student is responsible for researching and contacting the prospective company or organization, visiting that location, and conducting an informational interview.
 The business mentor is a successful professional in the local community who guides the student with career-related advice while assisting the student to build a professional network.

-The goal of this program is to link student learning in the classroom with practical application.
+The goal of this volunteer program is to link student learning in the classroom with practical application.
 The business mentor may or may not be the same individual with whom the student completed the career shadowing experience.
 The student must apply for participation in the business mentor program and obtain the approval of the Office of Experiential Programs.